message/iata/NL.md

 This does not apply to:
 - passengers younger than 13 years;
 - passengers with a diplomatic passport;
-- passengers arriving from Australia, China (People's Rep.), Hong Kong (SAR China), Iceland, Korea (Rep.), Macao (SAR China), New Zealand, Portugal, Rwanda, Singapore, St. Eustatius and Saba, St. Maarten or Thailand;
+- passengers arriving from Australia, China (People's Rep.), Finland, Greece (the North Aegean region), Hong Kong (SAR China), Iceland, Korea (Rep.), Macao (SAR China), New Zealand, Portugal, Rwanda, Singapore, Spain (the Balearic islands), St. Eustatius and Saba, St. Maarten or Thailand;
 - merchant seamen;
 - passengers with a NATO Travel Order or a NATO-2 visa;
 - passengers with: